-Deploying a SaaS management process can help make a hybridized, best-of-both-worlds approach possible.
-IT or sourcing teams can oversee and monitor the SaaS application inventory as a whole, enabling strong security, spending, and best-practices protocols, but empower lines of business owners to manage the day-to-day of their respective applications effectively.
+Deploying a SaaS Management process can help make a hybrid, best-of-both-worlds approach possible.
+IT or sourcing teams can oversee and monitor the SaaS application inventory as a whole.
+They can enable strong security, spending, and best-practices protocols, but empower lines of business owners to manage the day-to-day of their respective applications effectively.

 Steps to SaaS Discovery

-The first step towards managing SaaS is to gain an understanding and awareness of the current state of SaaS applications in use within the business.
-Frequently, completing this process in-house frequently means technology resource managers such as IT or Procurement teams create an inventory of SaaS applications through a shared spreadsheet.
+The first step toward managing SaaS is to gain an understanding and awareness of the current state of applications in use within the business.
+Frequently, completing this process in-house means technology resource managers such as IT or Procurement create an inventory of SaaS applications through a shared spreadsheet.

 While straightforward, this approach can be problematic because it relies on each business unit, team, or individual user to recall and document every SaaS application they’ve purchased in a given period or continue to maintain.

-The spreadsheet inventory model also expects SaaS users to supply all relevant details about the applications under their control, such as renewal dates, license or seat count, associated users, application purpose, and cost.
+The spreadsheet inventory model also expects SaaS users to supply all relevant details about the applications under their control.
+This includes renewal dates, license or seat count, associated users, application purpose, and cost.
 Relying solely on the user’s recollection or their ability to access application details frequently leads to missing or inaccurate information.

-Lack of accuracy aside, this discovery method frequently proves ineffective because it’s difficult to continue to actively maintain a manually updated spreadsheet to reflect current inventory status.
+Lack of accuracy aside, this discovery method frequently proves ineffective.
+That’s because it’s difficult to continue actively maintain a manually updated spreadsheet to reflect current inventory status.
 Without significant and consistent effort, the spreadsheet quickly becomes outdated.